Obelisk Murex Shell, Dermomurex obeliscus

 Obelisk Murex Shell, Dermomurex obeliscus.
 Shell provided by the commercial fishermen of the greater Los Cabos area, Baja California Sur, March 2014.
 Size: 2.3 cm (0.9 inches) x 1.0 cm (0.4 inches).

 Phylogeny: The Obelisk Murex, Dermomurex obeliscus (Adams, 1853), is a gastropod mollusk that is a member of the Muricidae Family of Rock Shells.
 The genus Dermomurex is one of one hundred ninety-eight genera in this family, and there are fifty-two species in this genus.
-In Mexico this species is called Murex Obelisco.
+They are known in Mexico as Murex Obelisco.

-Description: The Obelisk Murex derives its name from its obelisk-shaped profile, that is, it has relatively straight sides that rise to a pyramidal top.
+Description: The Obelisk Murex Shell has an obelisk-shaped profile, for which it is named, that is, it has relatively straight sides that rise to a pyramidal top.
 These shells always appear to be worn and eroded.
 They have five to six whorls and a tall blunt spire.
 The varices are low and rounded.
 The siphon canal is relatively small, short, curved, and open.
 The exterior of the shell is white to light tan, with numerous, narrow, reddish-brown, spiral lines.
 Obelisk Murexes reach a maximum of 3.3 cm (1.3 inches) in length and 1.4 cm (0.6 inches) in height.

 Ecology and Behavior: Obelisk Murexes are a poorly studied and understood species.
 There is very limited documentation of their diet, predation, reproduction or ecosystem interactions.
-Other species in Family Muricidae are predators that feed primarily on shelled invertebrates.
+Other species in the Muricidae Family are predators that feed primarily on shelled invertebrates.
 They are gonochoric and reproduce sexually, with internal fertilization.
-There is no mention in the available literature of them engaging in any types of parasitic, commensal, or symbiotic relationships.
-From a conservation perspective they have not been formally evaluated.
+Their engagement in any type of commensal, parasitic, or symbiotic relationship has not been formally documented.
+From a conservation perspective the Obelisk Murex has not been formally evaluated.

 Synonyms: Dermomurex (Dermomurex) obeliscus, Murex (Ocinebra) obeliscus, and Murex obeliscus.